-Their recent article, 15 Things Americans Secretly Suspect About Other Countries, it contains less than 200 words of text, and is made up only of funny pictures like this:
+Their article, 15 Things Americans Secretly Suspect About Other Countries, it contains less than 200 words of text, and is made up only of funny pictures like this:

 But in just three days this post managed to pick up a lot of social shares and views:

 You’d be quite happy with 2100 shares in such a small space of time, right?
 Well image lists could be the way for you to do it.

 This doesn’t just have to be your standard list post format either.
 The Guardian newspaper compared D-Day landing sites between 1944 and now and managed to gather 324,ooo shares from it:.

 There’s also scope to take these posts into:

 Tell a story through pictures of what’s going on.
 This can work for all niches, and is easy to make an emotional connection with your readers.

 Combine a list, how-to and image post together and create a visual guide about how to achieve something in your niche.

 Create a list of quotes, design ideas or thought-provoking images.

 The only real boundary to this type of post is your imagination.
 If you can think of a list post, I can guarantee there is a way to turn it into an image list.
 And you can reach a whole new segment of your audience because of it.